multiplayer-app/multiplayer-session-recorder-javascript/packages/session-recorder-browser/README.md

     // list of headers to exclude from capturing
     headersToExclude: ['authorization', 'cookie']
   },

-  // advanced options

-  // allow Multiplayer Chrome to use post messages through the library
-  usePostMessageFallback: false
 })

 // add any key value pairs which should be associated with a session